tunghauvan/security-as-pipeline/docs/docker/security-docker-image.md

 ## Introduction

+Docker containers have become a popular choice for packaging and deploying applications due to their lightweight and portable nature.
+However, securing Docker containers is essential to protect the underlying infrastructure and ensure the integrity of containerized applications.

+Securing Docker containers involves implementing best practices for building, deploying, and managing Docker images.
+By following these best practices, you can reduce the risk of security vulnerabilities and protect your containerized environments from potential threats.

+## Best Practices for Securing Docker Images

+When building and managing Docker images, it's important to follow best practices for securing Docker containers.
+Here are some best practices to consider:

 1. **Use Official Images**: Always use official Docker images from trusted sources, such as Docker Hub.
 Official images are maintained by the Docker community and are regularly updated to address security vulnerabilities.

 2. **Scan Images for Vulnerabilities**: Use container scanning tools to identify security vulnerabilities in Docker images.
 Tools like Clair, Trivy, and Anchore can help you detect and remediate vulnerabilities before deploying containers into production.